 - Formatting is pre-styled within the style sheet.
 A limited amount of formatting can be done using the icons above the content field.
 Colors can make important text stand out.
 Size is not an option (since pre-defined in the style sheet), but text can be made larger by changing to a heading.
 Real headings and sub-headings should be utilized as well.

 - Quotes/blockquotes display are quite varied among themes; ask for the style sheet to be changed as necessary.

-- A link can be added to text or images by highlighting and clicking the link-shaped icon.
+- A link can be added to highlighted text or images by clicking the link-shaped icon.
 1) If the link is to an external page, copy the URL of that page from a live browser, paste it in the box.
-If the link is external, I suggest clicking the “gear” and checking the box Open in a new tab or window.
+Then click the “gear” and check the box Open in a new tab or window.
 2) For internal links, click the gear, locate the page in the list or search for it, click it, and Add Link.